ProjectZeroSlackr/ProjectZeroSlackr-SVN/packs/MvPD/ReadMe from Keripo.txt

 original/ported software.

 Overview:
-MoviePod
+MV Player
-- MoviePod (also known as MvPD or MV Player) is compressed video player specially designed for iPodLinux.
+- MV Player (also known as MvPD or MoviePod) is compressed video player specially designed for iPodLinux.
 It playbacks compressed videos converted to the non-standard, special .mvpd format (podzilla legacy has a built-in video player but it is only capable